 Naturally, there will be occasions where it is desirable to obtain additional samples of concrete for testing purposes other than that required for "evaluation and acceptance" as stipulated in the Code.
 Conveying and placing techniques may alter the properties of concrete such as slump, air content, and subsequent strength.
 There may be legitimate reasons to evaluate the properties of the concrete at the point of placement, which can then be compared to the properties of the concrete as sampled in the standard manner, in accordance with ASTM C 172.
-As an example, ACI 301 Standard Specification for Structural Concrete requires samples to be obtained in accordance with ASTM C 172 and acknowledges a supplementary provision to samples at the point of placement under the section on Additional Testing Services.
+As an example, ACI 301 Standard Specification for Structural Concrete requires concrete samples to be obtained in accordance with ASTM C 172 but also has a provision to sample concrete at the point of placement under the section on additional testing and inspection services.
 However, the additional sampling and testing cannot be used in place of the sampling and testing necessary for evaluation and acceptance of the concrete, as mandated by the Code.